 You can also stretch the muscles of your upper back.
 Stand or sit upright and push your shoulders forward.
-Then stretch your arms diagonally down and forward while keeping your chin tucked in.
+Then stretch your arms diagonally down and forward chair.
+Lift one leg behind you by bending stretch behind your thigh.
+Make sure not to overextend your knee.